What is Domestic Abuse or Violence?

 Domestic abuse or violence refers to patterns of behaviors within relationships that are used to gain or keep power over another member of the family.
-Typically, it is spouse against spouse or a parent against a child.
-In some situations involving the elderly, it may be child against parent.
+Typically, it is a spouse against a spouse or a parent against a child.
+In some situations involving the elderly, it may be a child against a parent.

 Domestic abuse or violence can be physical, emotional, sexual, or psychological.
+Domestic violence behaviors are typically meant to scare, physically harm, or control a person.
 Common behaviors include name calling, threat making, manipulation, humiliation, blaming, and similar violations.
-Other dangerous indicators of domestic abuse or violence involve the aggressor attempting to isolate the victim from others, monitoring the victim’s behavior, among other acts.
+Other behaviors associated with domestic abuse or violence may involve the aggressor attempting to isolate the victim from others or monitoring the victim’s behavior.

 How to Handle Domestic Abuse

-Domestic violence is a global problem that can happen to anyone, regardless of their age, race, socio-economic status, or gender.
-While the National Coalition Against Domestic Violence reports that one out of every five women will become a victim of domestic violence in her lifetime, it’s not just women who suffer.
+Domestic violence can happen to anyone.
+Yet, statistically speaking, women are most commonly affected by domestic abuse and violence.
+In fact, the National Coalition Against Domestic Violence reports that one out of every five women will be a victim of domestic violence in her lifetime.

 Cut Off Contact